juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 comments: false
 ---

-From ridesharing with Uber to [manufacturing on demand with Xometry](https://www.forbes.com/sites/marcoannunziata/2021/10/06/infrastructure-skills-and-on-demand-manufacturing-xometrys-perspective-on-the-future-of-us-growth/?sh=68a6871536bf), multi-sided, or matchmaking, platforms are disrupting every aspect of our personal lives and careers as designers, makers, and web workers.
+From ridesharing with Uber to [manufacturing on demand with Xometry](https://www.forbes.com/sites/marcoannunziata/2021/10/06/infrastructure-skills-and-on-demand-manufacturing-xometrys-perspective-on-the-future-of-us-growth/?sh=68a6871536bf), multi-sided, or matchmaking, platforms are disrupting every aspect of our personal lives and careers as designers and makers of the web.

 In the beginning of the pandemic we created an [emergency response system on Thomasnet.com](https://www.fullstory.com/blog/thomas-pivots-mid-crisis-with-fullstory-optimizely/) that connected manufacturers of PPE-related products with front-line organizations in need of these supplies.
 It was impactful enough to have [U.S. Congressmen Tom Reed and Tim Ryan recommend Thomasnet.com as a critical resource to the Manufacturing Caucus](https://www.thomasnet.com/insights/u-s-manufacturing-caucus-shares-covid-19-industrial-sourcing-resources/) — second to FEMA.

 This wasn't a coincidence.
 Thomas is a multi-sided platform that matches industrial buyers with industrial suppliers.
 We were uniquely positioned to pivot and design a user experience that connected two groups of users critical to aiding pandemic relief efforts and saving lives.

-This article is the culmination of my five years of experience as the head of product design of Thomasnet.com.
-I dedicated the majority of this time to learning, designing, and optimizing the unique experience that caters to multiple groups of users with the goal of finding each other.
+This article is a comprehensive guide on designing multi-sided platforms based on the culmination of my five years as the head of product design of Thomasnet.com.

-This article starts off with a [baseline understanding of multi-sided platforms](#an-introduction-to-multi-sided-platforms); I then take a deep dive on [designing the matchmaking experience](#designing-the-matchmaking-experience) with a focus on [retention and growth](#designing-for-repeat-usage--growth); and last, I end the with one of the most critical topics, [tracking success](#tracking-success-with-metrics-that-matter).
+I begin by setting a [baseline understanding of multi-sided platforms](#an-introduction-to-multi-sided-platforms); I then take a deep dive on [designing the matchmaking experience](#designing-the-matchmaking-experience); followed by a focus on [retention and growth](#designing-for-repeat-usage--growth); and last, I end the with one of the most critical yet often overlooked topics, [tracking success](#tracking-success-with-metrics-that-matter).

 I hope you find this useful — I know future me will.